ComputationalRegulatoryGenomicsICL/cageflow/README.md

     -profile singularity
 ```

-This example may suit for the processing of CAGE data from a new species whose BSgenome package was built ("forged") manually by the user and is stored locally.
+This example may suit for the processing of CAGE data from a new species for which the user has to build ("forge") a BSgenome package by themselves.
+After forging the BSgenome once, the user can copy the resulting `.tar.gz` file from `results/bsgenome` and reuse it in subsequent runs of the pipeline by setting the `--bsgenome` option, for example: `--bsgenome /path/to/bsgenome/BSgenome.Scerevisiae.UCSC.sacCer3_1.4.0.tar.gz`.

 3. Call TSSs from FANTOM5 CAGEscan libraries (see, for example, [CAGEscan datasets from human primary cells by FANTOM5](https://fantom.gsc.riken.jp/5/datafiles/latest/basic/human.primary_cell.CAGEScan/)).
 These libraries require trimming of 9 nt from the 5'-ends of the forward reads and of 6 nt from the 5'-ends of the reverse reads and do not seem to require separate G-trimming ([Bertin et al., 2017](https://doi.org/10.1038/sdata.2017.147)).
-In this example, the user needs to generate the `fantom5_cagescan_pe.csv` input table (see above) and provide a path to it and to the `STAR` index of the T2T-CHM13 v2.0 human genome assembly.
+To run this example, the user needs to generate the `fantom5_cagescan_pe.csv` input table (see above) and provide a path to it and to the `STAR` index of the T2T-CHM13 v2.0 human genome assembly.
 Additionally, the user needs to provide chromosome sizes of the T2T-CHM13 assembly, as the `STAR` aligner is used here by default:

 ```bash
 nextflow run customcageq/main.nf \